junxit/us-congress-bills-112/bill.md

 - **(a)** *Designation* The satellite office of the United States Patent and Trademark Office to be located in Detroit, Michigan, shall be known and designated as the “Elijah J. McCoy United States Patent and Trademark Office”.
 - **(b)** *References* Any reference in a law, map, regulation, document, paper, or other record of the United States to the satellite office of the United States Patent and Trademark Office to be located in Detroit, Michigan, referred to in subsection (a) shall be deemed to be a reference to the “Elijah J. McCoy United States Patent and Trademark Office”.

 ## § 25.
-Patent Ombudsman Program for small business concerns

-Using available resources, the Director shall establish and maintain in the Office a Patent Ombudsman Program.
-The duties of the Program’s staff shall include providing support and services relating to patent filings to small business concerns.

-## § 26.
-Priority examination for technologies important to American competitiveness
+Priority examination for important technologies

 Section 2(b)(2) of title 35, United States Code, is amended—